What is Sanctions Screening?

 Types of Sanctions

 Sanctions compliance is not merely a legal obligation.
-It plays a crucial role in maintaining a secure and trustworthy business environment and prevents the facilitation of illegal activities such as terrorism financing, money laundering, and other financial crimes.
+Economic sanctions and trade restrictions play a crucial role in maintaining a secure and trustworthy business environment and prevent the facilitation of illegal activities such as terrorism financing, money laundering, and other financial crimes.

 Restrictions can be applied on different levels: